GMOD/jbrowse-components/products/website/docs/developer_creating_track_types.md

 ### What are the details of configSchema and stateModel

 - stateModel - a mobx-state-tree object that manages track logic
-- configSchema - a a combination of a "stateModel" and a "configSchema"
+- configSchema - a combination of a "stateModel" and a "configSchema"

 The state model is often implemented as a composition of the "base track" and some custom logic